What kinds of water birds can you find in South Dakota?

 - Females have a dark eye-line and are mottled brown throughout.

-- Both sexes have a green patch on their wing, which is visible in flight and most of the time when resting.
+- Both sexes have a green patch on their wing, visible in flight and most of the time when resting.

 Green-winged Teals are one of the smallest water birds you will find in South Dakota.
 They are only 12-15 inches (31-39 cm) in length and weigh between 5 and 18 ounces (140-510 g).